leather goods from Vermont cows

-Leather goods are available at Philo Ridge Farm in Charlotte, Vermont, The Roots Farm Market in Middlesex, Vermont and Mysa in Shelburne, Vermont.
-Wood serving boards are peppered into our online store - these are also crafted in our Charlotte, Vermont workshop.
+Available at Philo Ridge Farm in Charlotte, Vermont, Roots Farm Market in Middlesex, Vermont and Mysa in Shelburne, Vermont, and by appointment.

 In an effort to build a resilient, equitable Vermont, 5% of your online purchases are donated to nonprofit organizations that are working to serve these ends.

 Since 2018, proceeds from current sales support the Janet S. Munt Family Room, a parent child center in Burlington, VT providing programs that are accessible to all and flexible enough to meet the needs of our changing community.

 Our 2016 was Slow Food Vermont.
 Our 2017 beneficiary was the Shelburne Farms and King Street Center partnership.